This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The Odontotos Rack Railway is one of the most scenic train rides in Europe.
 The line starts at the seaside town of Diakopto.
 It ends in Kalavryta – one of the most historic towns in Greece – after a stop in the village of Zachlorou.

 Nowadays, the monastery is open to the public for visits.
-It houses a small museum and an icon of the Virgin Mary that is believed to have been the creation of Saint Lucas himself.
+It houses a small museum and an icon of the Virgin Mary that is believed to have been created by Saint Lucas himself.

 Oinoxeneia Festival